 Miami Herald’s Jeffrey Weiss talking about the differences between the Royal Castle & White Castle burgers

 Royal Castles were also known for their breakfasts.
-All of their orange juice was freshly squeezed to order, eggs were cooked in butter, and the coffee was served with heavy whipping cream.
+All orange juice was freshly squeezed to order, eggs were cooked in butter, and coffee was served with heavy whipping cream.

-The first twenty Royal Castle buildings were open air.
-After a disagreement with the powers (local government) that be, it necessitated the switch to a closed design.
+The first twenty Royal Castle buildings were open-air.
+A disagreement with the powers that be (local government) necessitated the switch to a closed design.

-COOL FACT: When he worked for Prince Castle, Ray Kroc of McDonald’s fame sold multimixer shake machines to Royal Castle.
+COOL FACT: When he worked for Prince Castle, Ray Kroc, of McDonald’s fame, sold multimixer shake machines to the Royal Castle.

-Performance Systems then became embroiled in a scandal with the Securities and Trade Commission over their method of reporting franchise fees.
+Performance Systems then became embroiled in a scandal with the Securities and Trade Commission over its method of reporting franchise fees.
+By the time Performance Systems announced 1969 earnings as a loss of thirty-nine million in September 1970, it was in financial trouble.

 Performance Systems was forced to sell Royal Castle locations where the property value far exceeded the profit generated by the restaurant.